Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - You receive medical advice from a doctor that you should avoid travel or cancel your itineraries.

 We’ve written a guide that will help you determine if your credit card travel insurance covers you for coronavirus.

 What will happen to my points and miles?

 If you’ve been impacted by the coronavirus, you can typically get rewards back if you cancel award travel.
-However, you might have to pay a fee.

-Airlines typically charge cancellation fees, though some carriers are making narrow exceptions in light of coronavirus.
 There usually aren’t any fees for getting hotel points back, but your ability to cancel depends on your booking reservation policy.